bentomhall/nih-system/homebrewery/world/player-options.md

 #### Abjure Espionage
 *Uncommon, 1 minute, Exclusive, Debilitating (1).
 Duration 1 hour*

-You ward a 30' sphere around you against spying magics for 1 hour.
+You ward a 30 feet  sphere around you against spying magics for 1 hour.
 Any spell or effect that would allow someone not in the area to see or hear the interior fails; no sound or vision can see into the area from the outside.
 *Special* if you expend a pearl worth at least 100 gp while performing this incantation, you can instead cause any foiled scrying attempt to see or hear a scene that you designate when you cast the incantation.
 This scene can last up to 10 minutes, after which it loops to the beginning.

 #### Augment Fertility